yehonatanke/Thyroid-Predict-ML/README.md

 </div>

-## Data Visualization (data_visualization.py)
+#### Data Visualization
-Data visualization is crucial for interpreting the data’s underlying patterns and the model's performance.
-This script generates:
-- Plots that display the distribution of data points.
-- Charts that illustrate the accuracy and effectiveness of the data preparation.
+This module is responsible for data visualization to interpret the underlying patterns of the data and model performance.
+We want to understand the distribution of the data and produce charts that illustrate the accuracy and efficiency of the data preparation.

 <div style="display: flex; justify-content: center;">